 Processor / Buyer Services

 HGI provides growers with the best genetics and planning advice to get the seed off to a good start.
 However, that is only half the story.
 The crop should be contracted before it goes into the ground and then monitored carefully from establishment to when it is safely stored in the bin.
-Our sister company, Hemp Production Services, provides this service.
+Our sister company, HPS Food & Ingredients Inc., provides this service.

 Mid-season Yield Estimates